-Top 5 2nd Quarter Trades of SH - GuruFocus.com
+Top 5 2nd Quarter Trades of Sh - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were SHEETS SMITH WEALTH MANAGEMENT’s top five trades of the quarter.
+According to GuruFocus data, these were Sharkey, Howes & Javer’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-SHEETS SMITH WEALTH MANAGEMENT reduced their investment in ARCA:MUB by 110,032 shares.
-The trade had a 1.66% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $106.41.
+During the quarter, Sharkey, Howes & Javer bought 163,471 shares of ARCA:SCHD for a total holding of 385,443.
+The trade had a 2.84% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.